srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_09-iot-hub-integration-with-azure-event-grid.md

     This sample JSON is an example of the JSON that Event Grid will POST to the Web Hook endpoint for the Logic App once it's created.
 This sample includes the IoT Hub Message Telemetry properties for the IoT Device that will be sending telemetry messages.

-1. Notice the **Request Body JSON Schema** box is now populated with a JSON Schema that was automatically generated base don the Sample JSON that was pasted in.
+10. Notice the **Request Body JSON Schema** box is now populated with a JSON schema that was automatically generated based on the sample JSON that was pasted in.

-1. Click the **+New step** button below the **When a HTTP request is received** trigger.
+11. Click the **+ New step** button below the **When a HTTP request is received** trigger.

-1. Enter "**Outlook.com**" into the search box, then locate and select the **Send an email** action for the **Outlook.com** connector.
+12. Enter `Outlook.com` into the search box, then locate and select the **Send an email (V2) (Preview)** action for the **Outlook.com** connector.

     > [!NOTE] These instructions walk through configuring the Logic App to send an email using an **Outlook.com** email address.
 Alternatively, the Logic App can also be configured to send email using the Office 365 Outlook or Gmail connectors as well.

-1. On the **Outlook.com Connector**, click the **Sign in** button, and follow the prompts to authenticate with an existing Outlook.com account.
+13. On the **Outlook.com** Connector, click the **Sign in** button, and follow the prompts to authenticate with an existing Outlook.com account.

+14. If prompted to **Let this app access your info**, click **Yes**.

-1. In the **To** field, on the **Send an email** action, enter an email address to send email messages to.
+15. In the **Send an email (V2) (Preview)** action, on the **To** field, enter an email address to send email messages to.

-    Enter an email address where you can receive emails; such as the Outlook.com Account used for this connector.
+    Enter an email address where you can receive emails; such as the Outlook.com account used for this connector.

-    The Outlook.com Account that was authenticated will be used to send the emails from that account.
+    The Outlook.com account that was authenticated will be used to send the emails from that account.
 You can actually enter any email address you want to send the notifications to.

-1. Build your email template.

-   * **To**: Enter the email address to receive the notification emails.
-For this tutorial, use an email account that you can access for testing.

-   * **Subject**: Fill in the text for the subject.
-When you click on the Subject text box, you can select dynamic content to include.
-Type in `IoT Hub alert:`.
-If you can't see Dynamic content, select the **Add dynamic content** hyperlink -- this toggles it on and off.
+16. For the **Subject**, fill in `IoT Hub alert:`.

+17. Next, begin work on the **Body**.
+Your desired conent is the following:
-   * **Body**: Write the text for your email.
-Select JSON properties from the selector tool to include dynamic content based on event data.
-For this lab, add the following text and dynamic content: `This is an automated email to inform you that: {eventType} occurred at {eventTime} IoT Hub: {hubName} Device ID: {deviceID} Connection state: {connectionState}`.
+   `This is an automated email to inform you that: {eventType} occurred at {eventTime} IoT Hub: {hubName} Device ID: {deviceID} Connection state: {connectionState}`
+   Each curly-braces entry should be dynamic content.
 If you can't see the Dynamic content, select the **Add dynamic content** hyperlink under the **Body** text box.
 If it doesn't show you the fields you want, click *more* in the Dynamic content screen to include the fields from the previous action.
+   When you add the first dynamic content value, because the input data schema is for an array, the Logic Apps Designer will automatically change the e-mail action to be nested inside of a **For each** action.
+When this happens, the **Send an email (V2) (Preview)** action will collapse; simply click on it to open it up again and continue editing the body.

     ![Fill out email information](../../Linked_Image_files//MM99_L09_email_content.png)

-1. Click **Save** to save all changes to the Logic App Workflow.
+18. Click **Save** at the top of the designer to save all changes to the Logic App Workflow.

-1. Expand the **When a HTTP request is received** trigger, copy the value for the **HTTP POST URL** that is displayed, and save it for future referent.
-This is the Web Hook endpoint URL for the Logic App that will be used by Event Grid to trigger the execution of the Logic App workflow.
+19. Expand the **When a HTTP request is received** trigger, copy the value for the **HTTP POST URL** that is displayed, and save it for future reference.
+This is the _web hook_ endpoint URL for the Logic App that will be used by Event Grid to trigger the execution of the Logic App workflow.

     ![HTTP request info](../../Linked_Image_files/MM99_L09_http_post.png)